afunnydev/planiselect/content/singles/contact.en.md

 ---
 title: Contact
-description: >-
-  This is a desc
-titre: Nous contacter
-subtitle: "Vous avez un projet en tête?"
 slug: contact
 layout: contact
+description: This is a desc
+titre: Contact us
+subtitle: You have a project in mind?
 image: /img/cable-management.jpg
 i18nlanguage: en
 ---